BrunoASMauricio/University-Java--Compiler/README.md

 [X] Redundant attributions are removed 2 (changing a variables' value before using the variable)

-[X] Most appropriate while structure
+[?]
+Most appropriate while structure

-[X] Register selection priority for loop control or body variables (more accessed)

 ### Optimization details